 Who maintains this?

-My name is Ryan, and I work professionally in digital-asset regulation and market-infrastructure design.
+My name is Ryan King, and I work professionally in digital-asset regulation and market-infrastructure design.
 I have hands-on experience with both MiCA and the DLT Pilot Regime through direct involvement in applications and industry projects.
 I built this site as a side project to:

 - Track the EU regulatory landscape more easily